grafana/Kost/README.md

 - bot

 Estimator is a simple cli that accepts two manifest files and a set of clusters to generate the cost estimator for.
-Bot is what is ran in Drone today and requires the `kube-manifest` repository to be available locally.
+Bot is what is ran in GitHub Actions today and requires the `kube-manifest` repository to be available locally.

 ## Estimator